 About the Author:

-Natalie-Jean Schiavone, PhD, has more than 15 years of experience in the healthcare industry.
-After receiving her Master’s degree in General Psychology, Natalie-Jean went on to complete her doctoral degree in Health Psychology, with a specialization in obesity.
-Dr. Schiavone conducted her research and completed her dissertation on female adolescents affected by obesity and their social experiences.
-Using her education, experience and expertise, Dr. Schiavone works with her patients to create a healthier lifestyle where knowledge is a key factor in this modification.
+Natalie-Jean Schiavone, PhD, has more than 20 years of experience in the healthcare industry.
+After receiving her Master’s degree in General Psychology, Dr. Schiavone went on to complete her doctoral degree in Health Psychology with a specialization in obesity.
+Dr. Schiavone conducted her research and completed her dissertation on female adolescents with obesity and their social experiences.
+Using her education, experience and expertise, Dr. Schiavone works with patients to create a healthier lifestyle where knowledge is a key factor.